SarafAnzumShreya/shreya/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 I’m Saraf Anzum Shreya, a B.Sc. student in Electronics & Telecommunication Engineering at RUET, Dhaka, Bangladesh, with a 3.41/4.00 CGPA.
 My research interests include deep learning, AI, and medical imaging.
 Since August 2020, I’ve been an independent artist on Redbubble, designing unique merchandise.

-I’m passionate about music, movies, and innovative AI solutions.
+I am passionate about music, movies, and innovative AI solutions.